CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the block SYS.2.1 General Client.md

 Self-encrypting hard drives should not be combined with a TPM module because such a combination usually does not provide the ability to decrypt the hard drive in another IT system with a master key.
 If the IT system is damaged in such a case, the data on the hard disk can no longer be decrypted because the hard disk is firmly interwoven with the IT system thanks to the TPM module.

 Self-encrypting hard drives typically use AES.
 The key with which the information is encrypted is the so-called "Data Encryption Key" (DEK).
-It should be ensured that the DEK is only in the crypto controller and that it is particularly protected against manipulation (for example read-out).
+Care should be taken to ensure that the DEK is only in the crypto controller and that it is particularly protected against manipulation (for example read-out).
 The DEK should be generated based on random hardware events.
 This DEK is encrypted with an "Authentication Key" (AK).
 The AK is typically generated by the user by choosing a password.
 With some self-encrypting hard disks, the AK can also be stored on a token, for example a chip card or a stick, and additionally encrypted with a password.
 This allows the implementation of a two-factor authentication.

-In addition to the DEK and AK, there is usually also a master key, which allows to decrypt the data, even if the password or token was lost.
+In addition to the DEK and AK, there is usually also a master key, which allows to decrypt the data, even if the password or the token was lost.
 Such a key must be created during installation and kept safe in case the password or token is lost.
 It is necessary to regulate how organizational is done when a user forgets the password to an encrypted hard disk.
 In this case, the password must be reset with the master key and the user must set a new password.

 If the user has successfully authenticated, the DEK is decrypted.
 With the DEK, all data on the hard disk is encrypted and encrypted, without the user noticing anything of it during operation.
 If the computer shuts down or if the drive integration of the SED is solved, all data is encrypted with the DEK and the DEK with the AK.